Family Law Attorneys in Beaumont

 Bringing Over 50 Years of Experience to Your Side

 Legal disputes regarding family matters can be very stressful.
 Divorce, child support, custody, visitation, modification, and enforcement affect the lives of many families.
 For over 50 years, the attorneys at Packard & Packard, PLLC have represented Texans on family law matters such as these.

-When filing for a divorce, many people quickly become aware of how complicated the process can be.
+When filing for a divorce in Texas, many people quickly become aware of how complicated the process can be.
 Establishing child custody, analyzing and distributing assets, changing names, and determining child support can quickly become overwhelming.
 These issues can cause a lot of worry and fear.
 We will guide you through these issues with knowledge and experience.
 Let us help you protect your rights and interests as well as provide stability for your children.

 Parents have equal rights under Texas law.
 Historically, child custody was awarded based on the parent’s gender.
 Today, many factors are taken into consideration regarding child custody.
 We investigate and seek out the evidence on the children’s situation and we marshal that evidence to best protect your children’s interest.

 Resolving child custody issues can be one of the most daunting aspects of family law.
 We will spend time getting to know you, evaluating your goals, and putting you on the best path for your children.
 Knowing your situation and your goals, we will fight for you so that your children’s interests are best protected.
 Having exceptional legal representation during a child custody dispute will help you achieve your goals regarding your children.

 Child support is one of the most disputed issues when it comes to divorce or child custody.
 While there are guidelines to help determine child support amounts, there are situations which may give rise to additional support.
 We will discuss these issues with you and explain how they apply to your situation, and we will advocate for you through this process.